JanWilczek/wolf-sound-blog/_posts/fx/2022-05-08-allpass-based-lowpass-and-highpass-filters.md

 ## Summary

-In this article, we discussed an easy and popular method of obtaining a lowpass or a highpass filter; by combining an allpass filter and a direct path.
+In this article, we discussed an easy and popular method of obtaining a lowpass or a highpass filter; by combining an allpass filter and the direct path.

 The allpass filter delays the input frequency components.
 The phase delay increases with frequency.

 At DC, the phase shift is 0.
+At the break frequency the phase shift is $-\frac{\pi}{2}$.
 At the Nyquist frequency the phase shift is $-\pi$.

-Adding (subtracting) the allpass output to/from the direct path creates phase cancellation at the Nyquist frequency (DC component).
+Adding (subtracting) the allpass output to (from) the direct path creates phase cancellation at the Nyquist frequency (DC component).
 We, thus, obtain a lowpass (highpass) filter.

 The real power of this structure can be seen in a real-time implementation...
 So that's what we'll do next!